adamrehn/mergetiff/README.md

 ```
 import mergetiff

+# Open both datasets
 dataset1 = mergetiff.openDataset('rgb.tif')
 dataset2 = mergetiff.openDataset('alpha.tif')

+# Include the raster bands that we want
+# (Note that the dataset we use for metadata does not have to be included)
 bands = []
 bands.extend( mergetiff.getRasterBands(dataset1, [1,2,3]) )
 bands.extend( mergetiff.getRasterBands(dataset2, [1]) )

+# Perform the merge, using the metadata from the first dataset
 mergetiff.createMergedDataset('merged.tif', dataset1, bands)
 ```